...

 Pneumonia can happen to anyone, but it can be especially challenging for seniors due to age-related changes in respiratory function.
 As people age, their immune system also weakens.
 Some signs and symptoms of pneumonia in seniors include feeling weak, which can make them prone to falling, confusion, and loss of appetite.

-Classic pneumonia symptoms can be easier to detect, which include coughing up phlegm, fever and chills, shortness of breath, fatigue, chest pain which worsens when a person coughs or breathes deeply, and rapid breathing.
+Classic pneumonia symptoms can be easier to detect.
+They include coughing up phlegm, fever and chills, shortness of breath, fatigue, chest pain that worsens when a person coughs or breathes deeply, and rapid breathing.

 It is concerning that some of the symptoms of pneumonia in seniors can be subtle yet very serious.
 Health issues like heart disease and (COPD) chronic obstructive pulmonary disease are more common in seniors.
 This naturally increases their risk of contracting respiratory conditions such as pneumonia.